mpaolino/gCuadraditos/README.md

 for the hard working job of decoding every captured video frame.

-Since this software is intended to be used in Latin american OLPC laptops that don't have root access for their users all binary libs required are included.
+Since this software is intended to be used in Latin american OLPC laptops that don't have root access for their users to install the required dependencies all needed binary libs are included.

 All the needed libraries are compiled for 32bits x86 and for ARMv7 archs, so if you have a 64 bits x86 or another different one, and you want to give